-PondXpert Anti Blanketweed, Blagdon Barley Straw Extract and Oase String Algae control are all liquid treatments that you would measure and then add to your pond according to the instructions.
+PondXpert Anti Blanketweed and Blagdon Barley Straw Extract are liquid treatments that you would measure and then add to your pond according to the instructions.
 The advantages of liquid treatments are that you can measure the exact amount of treatment needed for the volume of your pond and once the treatment has been added it mixes with your water rather than leaving something floating on your pond surface.

 Powdered treatments such as PondXpert Blanketweed Eliminator, Cloverleaf Blanket Answer and Nishikoi Clear Waters can be mixed with a bucket of pond water then pouring evenly over the surface of your pond.
 The advantage being that if Blanket Weed sticks to rocks around the edge of your pond or even on a waterfall, then you can put the mixed solution in a watering can and sprinkle it over the affected edges.

 If Blanket Weed has been a problem for some time, then investing in an electrical anti Blanket Weed devise may save you money over time.
-We offer two devises: the Blagdon Electronic Blanketweed Controller and the Velda T-Flow Tronic.
+On the market are the Blagdon Electronic Blanketweed Controller and the Velda T-Flow Tronic.
 The Blagdon Electronic Blanketweed Controller has a multi-frequency processor that will disrupt Calcium ions in the water which causes the algae cells to break up.
 Whereas the Velda T-Flow Tronic connects to the hose between your pump and filter then introduces copper ions to the water, which stops the formation of Blanket Weed and algae.